moneppo/omniverse/static/media/README.503afbaa7245750ac072.md

 - An Artifact can have the ability to remove an opponent Resource card from play

 ### Full Card Creation Rules
-If you want to explore beyond the basic card concepts outline above, the rules for card making must be followed to ensure that the card is interesting and fair for use in the game.
+If you want to explore beyond the basic card concepts outline above, the rules for card-making must be followed to ensure that the card is interesting and fair for use in the game.
 The basic cards above already follow these rules, so sometimes the best way to make a new kind of card is to modify the basic cards to do something special while adhering to these rules.

-1. Contestant cards start with 30 Essence per Honor awarded, and up to two actions.
+1. Contestant cards start with 30 _Essence_ per _Honor_ awarded, and up to two actions.
-2. Artifacts provide a single Action that can utilize 10 Essence.
+2. Artifacts provide a single _Action_ that can utilize 10 _Essence_.
-3. Resource cards provide 1 Power every turn to any active contestants.
+3. Resource cards provide 1 _Power_ every turn to any active contestants.
-4. Actions may convert (P)ower or (E)ssence to increase or decrease the (E)ssence of any cards in play.
+4. Actions may convert _Power_ or _Essence_ to increase or decrease the _Essence_ of any cards in play.
 Actions may apply effects that happen over time.
 5. An action can result in the removal of a Resource from play by depleting exactly 10 Essence from it.
 6. All actions and their resulting effects must be balanced by following the conversion:
-     1 Honor = 30 Essence = 6 Power
+     **1 Honor = 30 Essence = 6 Power**
-7. An Action may disable another Contestant's Action for a single turn at a cost of 5 Essence or 1 Power.
+7. An Action may disable another Contestant's Action for a single turn at a cost of 5 _Essence_ or 1 _Power_.
-8. An Action may disable another Contestant may be disabled for a single turn at a cost of 10 Essence or 2 Power.
+8. An Action may disable another Contestant may be disabled for a single turn at a cost of 10 _Essence_ or 2 _Power_.
 9. Statistically random events can be used in conjunction with an Action, so long as the expected value of the Action is balanced.
-10. Artifacts and Resources may provide more Essence or Power if they are only usable by a subset of competitors in the players deck.
+10. Artifacts and Resources may provide more _Essence_ or _Power_ if they are only usable by a subset of competitors in the players deck.
 The additional amount must be inversely proportional to the fraction of competitors that can use the card.
 11. Cards that can be proven to be made by the creators of Omniverse are legal for